Harvard Extension School Professional Development Programs are noncredit. Register and pay in full early to reserve a spot, as space is limited.

-Harvard Division of Continuing Education Professional Development does not discriminate against any person on the basis of race, color, sex, sexual orientation, gender identity, religion, age, national or ethnic origin, political beliefs, veteran status, or disability unrelated to job or course of study requirements in admission to, access to, treatment in, or employment in its programs and activities.
+Harvard Extension School Professional Development does not discriminate against any person on the basis of race, color, sex, sexual orientation, gender identity, religion, age, national or ethnic origin, political beliefs, veteran status, or disability unrelated to job or course of study requirements in admission to, access to, treatment in, or employment in its programs and activities.

 Program Information and Changes

-Harvard Division of Continuing Education Professional Development reserves the right to make changes to the information printed in materials or on this website.
+Harvard Extension School Professional Development reserves the right to make changes to the information printed in materials or on this website.
 Note that faculty biographies have been submitted by faculty.

 Inclement Weather Cancellations